Admissions Contact

 Learning Outcomes

-4. Capacity to critically evaluate evidence-based research in collaboration with other members of the healthcare team to improve client outcomes
+4. Integrate current best evidence and professional standards into nursing practice with consideration of clinical expertise and patient preferences and values.
+Critically evaluate evidence-based research in collaboration with other members of the healthcare team to improve client outcomes.

-7. Qualifications to incorporate inter- and intra-professional communication and collaborative skills into the delivery of evidence-based, culturally sensitive person-centered care.
+6. Function effectively within nursing and interprofessional teams to foster open communication, collaboration, mutual respect, and shared decision-making.
+Incorporate inter- and intra-professional communication and collaborative skills into the delivery of evidence-based, culturally sensitive person-centered care.

-9. Ability to practice from a caring, professional nursing perspective by incorporating the values of social justice, diversity, and global awareness.
+9. Demonstrate behaviors consistent with social justice, legal and ethical accountability, and professional codes and standards.
+Practice from a caring, professional nursing perspective by incorporating the values of social justice, diversity, and global awareness.